NAUMathStat/seminars/acgtFall2017.md

 Note that talks are listed in reverse chronological order.

+### Constructions for Self-dual codes: From Fields to Rings to Group Rings

+**Speaker:** [Bahattin Yildiz] (Northern Arizona University)

+**Date:** 10/17/17

+**Abstract:** After giving a general background on Codes and some of the problems in Coding Theory, I will proceed to discuss a special class of codes named "self-dual codes".
+I will give a chronology of different constructions for self-dual codes that have been used in the literature and will explain the recent constructions that I have been involved with.
+These constructions are quite algebraic in nature as they use some families of rings and most recently group rings.
+They have led to many new codes and in particular the group ring construction has generalized all the known construction methods.

 ### New Pathways and Pedagogies in Mathematics (Special Department Seminar)

 **Speaker:** [William Jaco] (Oklahoma State University)